in

 Upon adding the joint compound and allowing it to dry, the compound should be sanded to remove lines and start making the compound flush with the drywall.
 As a result, the wall or ceiling would be flat and smooth.

-On the front of the hand sander, sheets of sandpaper, or drywall sanding surface, are positioned.
+On the front of the hand sander, sheets of sandpaper, or wallboard sanding surface, are positioned.
 The said surface is available in sheets.
-When one sheet is no longer functional, replace it on the hand sander and continue performing the process.
+When one sheet is no longer functional, replace it with the hand sander and continue performing the process.

 Automatic Drywall Sanding Device

 Manual sanding offers a sense of thorough supervision as you construct your space, but it can also be exhausting and time-consuming.
-You can intersperse between manual and automatic sanding, or you can go completely automatic.
+You can intersperse between manual and automatic sanding or go completely automatic.

-Numerous automatic drywall sanders are attachment-compatible.
-Sanders are commonly equipped with both circular and triangular heads, allowing you to conveniently sand both edges and flat stretches of walls and ceiling.
+Numerous automatic plasterboard sanders are attachment-compatible.
+Sanders are commonly equipped with circular and triangular heads, allowing you to conveniently sand both edges and flat stretches of walls and ceiling.

 Trowel or Drywall Knife

-Drywall knives or trowels will be used to apply and distribute the joint compound.
-They are available in a multitude of widths that are appropriate for various areas of paneling.
-To expedite the work, you can use a broader blade in lengthy, open spaces and slimmer blades in narrow spaces.
+Drywall knives or trowels will apply and distribute the joint compound.
+They are available in many widths appropriate for various areas of paneling.
+You can use a broader blade in lengthy, open spaces and slimmer blades in narrow spaces to expedite the work.

 Drywall Screw Gun or Cordless Screwdriver

-As you attach the drywall to the ceiling or wallboards, you will be driving numerous screws into it, hence a cordless, battery-powered screwdriver is extremely important.
+As you attach the plasterboard to the ceiling or wallboards, you will be driving numerous screws into it.
+Hence a cordless, battery-powered screwdriver is extremely important.
 It will speed up and improve the accuracy of your work.

 You could use a drill rather than a cordless screwdriver if you have one.
-A drill and a screwdriver, on the other hand, are not quite the same thing.
-A drill can be overly powerful, causing drywall damage.
+On the other hand, a drill and a screwdriver are not quite the same thing.
+A drill can be overly powerful, causing damage.

 Banjo (Drywall Taper)

-The drywall taper, also identified as the banjo, is a tool for applying tape over drywall seams.
-This is a high-performing, heavy-duty taping tool that allows for accurate and rapid taping.
+The drywall taper, the banjo, is a tool for applying tape over wallboard seams.
+This high-performing, heavy-duty taping tool allows for accurate and rapid taping.

 Bazooka

-With a telescoping pole, you can tape from floor to ceiling, throughout the surface of the panels, and in every corner as well.
+With a telescoping pole, you can tape from floor to ceiling, throughout the surface of the panels, and in every corner.
 While a bazooka is not completely essential, particularly for small projects, it does take some of the legwork out of bigger projects.

 Utility Knife

 Utility knives are among the most multifunctional tools inside a toolkit.
 A utility knife, in conjunction with a drywall saw, will assist you in making sharp, straight, and even trim in your sheetrock.
-They are very useful for cutting drywall panels and drilling perforations for switches and outlets.
+They are useful for cutting panels and drilling perforations for switches, washers, and outlets.

 Purchasing a knife might appear to be a simple task.
 It is not difficult, but utility knives differ from one another.
 Thus, you have to ensure that it is of good quality.